DUNEDOO PRESCHOOL PHILOSOPHY

 COMMUNITY

-We welcome and encourage regular visits from our families, community members and members of other agencies in hopes of building stronger relationships to benefit our children and families.
+We welcome and encourage regular visits from our families, community members and members from other agencies (when not impacted by health restrictions and outbreaks) to build stronger relationships to benefit children and families.

 DUNEDOO PRESCHOOL IS A NUT FREE AND CHOCOLATE FREE ENVIRONMENT